 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with DONG QUAI

 Dong quai might slow blood clotting.
-Taking dong quai along with medications that also slow clotting might increase the chances of bruising and bleeding.
+Taking dong quai along with medications that also slow blood clotting might increase the risk of bruising and bleeding.

 Bian, X., Xu, Y., Zhu, L., Gao, P., Liu, X., Liu, S., Qian, M., Gai, M., Yang, J., and Wu, Y. Prevention of maternal-fetal blood group incompatibility with traditional Chinese herbal medicine.
 Chin Med J (Engl.)
 1998;111(7):585-587.
 View abstract.